camroberts/udacity/README.md

 The interactivity of the chart is provided through the legend.
 I found examples of Dimple.js charts using the legend as buttons.
 While the end product works, I'm not 100% happy with the method.
 Without explaining, it's not obvious the legend behaves like this, and it's clumsy to implement.

+Data preparation was done in R. The raw data set was originally the ladder positions of each team for each season.
+Calculating the time between minor premierships was programmed.

 ## Feedback
 ### Round 1
 The visualisation provided in folder v0.1 was the first attempt at the chart and was quite a rough sketch basically.
 I provided the chart to my father.